MicrosoftDocs/windows-dev-docs/windows-apps-src/layout/show-multiple-views.md

  - An address book app that allows users to compare saved contact information of multiple people side-by-side
  - A music player app that allows users to see what's playing and also browse through the list of other available music
  - A note-taking app that allows users to copy information from one page of notes to another
+ - A reading app that allows users to open several articles for reading later, after an opportunity to peruse all high-level headlines

 <div class="important-apis" >
 <b>Important APIs</b><br/>